gmail storagestorage cleanupgmail filters

 Cleanup Makes Sense When:

-• You need to keep all emails for legal/business reasons
+• You need every email for legal or business reasons

-• You're already using Google Drive and Photos heavily
+• You're already leaning on Google Drive and Photos

 • $2/month for 100GB fits your budget

-Gmail storage cleanup doesn't have to be overwhelming.
-Using these 7 targeted filters, you can reclaim gigabytes of space in just minutes.
-Start with large attachments and promotional emails for the biggest immediate impact.
+Gmail storage cleanup doesn't have to be a slog.
+With these 7 filters you can win back gigabytes in minutes.
+Start with large attachments and promotional emails for the fastest payoff.

-For even faster results: MailMop's Large-Attachment Sweep does all this analysis automatically, showing you exactly what's taking up space and suggesting safe deletions.
-Most users recover 3+ GB in their first scan.
+For even faster results: MailMop's Large-Attachment Sweep runs this analysis automatically, shows you exactly what's eating space, and suggests safe deletions.
+Most users recover 3+ GB on the first scan.

 Ready to reclaim your storage?
-Whether you use manual filters or smart automation, the key is taking action before you hit the storage wall.
+Manual filters or smart automation, either works.
+The trick is doing it before you hit the storage wall.

 Tired of storage warnings?
-MailMop's intelligent cleanup finds and removes storage-hogging emails while protecting what matters.
+MailMop's cleanup finds and removes storage-hogging emails while leaving what matters.
 Try the Large-Attachment Sweep free today.

 ✨ Ready to declutter?